greenelab/deep-review/all-sections.md

 their content -- for example by rotating an image by a random amount.
 An alternative in the domain is to train towards human-created features before subsequent fine tuning [@JK8NuXy3], which can help to sidestep this challenge though it does give up deep learning techniques' strength as feature constructors.

-Another way of dealing with limited training data is to divide rich data - e.g. 3D images - into numerous reduced projections.
+Another way of dealing with limited training data is to divide rich data -- e.g. 3D images -- into numerous reduced projections.
 Shin et al. [@1GAyqYBNZ]
 compared various deep network architectures, dataset characteristics, and training procedures for computer tomography-based (CT) abnormality detection.
 They concluded that networks as deep as 22 layers could be useful for 3D data, even though the size of training datasets was limited.
-However, they note, that choice of a specific architecture, parameter setting, and model fine-tuning needed is very problem and dataset-specific.
+However, they noted that choice of architecture, parameter setting, and model fine-tuning needed is very problem- and dataset-specific.
-Moreover, this type of tasks often depends on both lesion localization and appearance that pose challenges for CNN-based approaches.
+Moreover, this type of task often depends on both lesion localization and appearance, which poses challenges for CNN-based approaches.
 Straightforward attempts to capture useful information from full-size images in all three dimensions simultaneously via standard neural network architectures were computationally unfeasible.
 Instead, two-dimensional models were used to either process image slices